johnAlexamon/dicom_sender/README_DIST.md

 For more information, visit: https://github.com/dcm4che/dcm4che/blob/master/LICENSE.txt

 ## Support
-For support, please create an issue on the project's GitHub repository.
+For support, please contact Alexamon or create an issue on the project's GitHub repository.

+Copyright © 2025 Alexamon.
+All rights reserved.